awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 **Note**
 If the link is not enabled, the LOA\-CFA is not yet available for you to download\.
 Check your email for a request for more information\.
 If it's still unavailable, or you haven't received an email after 72 hours, contact [AWS Support](https://aws.amazon.com/support/createCase)\.

-1. After you've downloaded the LOA\-CFA, do one of the following:
+1. After you download the LOA\-CFA, do one of the following:
-   + If you're working with an APN member or network provider, send them the LOA\-CFA so that they can order a cross\-connect for you at the AWS Direct Connect location\.
+   + If you're working with an AWS Direct Connect Partner or network provider, send them the LOA\-CFA so that they can order a cross\-connect for you at the AWS Direct Connect location\.
 If they cannot order the cross\-connect for you, you can [contact the colocation provider](Colocation.md) directly\.
    + If you have equipment at the AWS Direct Connect location, contact the colocation provider to request a cross\-network connection\.
 You must be a customer of the colocation provider\.
 You must also present them with the LOA\-CFA that authorizes the connection to the AWS router, as well as the necessary information to connect to your network\.

 AWS Direct Connect locations that are listed as multiple sites \(for example, Equinix DC1\-DC6 & DC10\-DC11\) are set up as a campus\.
-If your or your network provider’s equipment is located in any of these sites, you can request a cross connect to your assigned port even if it resides in a different campus building\.
+If your or your network provider’s equipment is located in any of these sites, you can request a cross\-connect to your assigned port even if it resides in a different campus building\.

 **Important**
 A campus is treated as a single AWS Direct Connect location\.
 To achieve high availability, configure connections to different AWS Direct Connect locations\.

-If you or your network partner experience issues establishing a physical connection, see [Troubleshooting Layer 1 \(Physical\) Issues](Troubleshooting.md#ts_layer_1)\.
+If you or your network provider experience issues establishing a physical connection, see [Troubleshooting Layer 1 \(Physical\) Issues](Troubleshooting.md#ts_layer_1)\.

 ## Step 4: Create a Virtual Interface<a name="createvirtualinterface"></a>